 Through a variety of teaching and learning strategies, students acquire the attitudes, knowledge and skills required for patient care through time-honored data gathering methods of history-taking and the physical examination, appropriate use and interpretation of tests, identification and in some instances administration of needed procedures, formulation of diagnoses and companion management plans using clinical reasoning and problem-solving skills and provision of patient education.
 They learn how to care for the full range of patient problems – acute, chronic, emergent, preventative, rehabilitative – in inpatient, outpatient and continuing care settings.

-M.D. students enter the medical program and enroll in the Human Structure Function series in January and remain in the program for 48 consecutive months.
+M.D. students enter the medical program and enroll in the Human Structure Function series in January and remain in the program for 52 consecutive blocks.
 Three distinct curriculum plans have been devised, which allow M.D. students to proceed through the curriculum along one of three possible tracks.
-Two tracks provide the M.D. students with five months of time during which they do not formally enroll.
-The first track allows M.D. students to elect the five-month leave of absence immediately following completion of USMLE Step 1, and the second track provides for a five-month leave of absence midway through the clinical clerkship sequence.
-The third track allows M.D. students to complete their 48 months of continuous enrollment in December, and does not provide any break during the program other than one month of vacation time per year of enrollment.
+Two tracks provide the M.D. students with five blocks of time during which they do not formally enroll.
+The first track allows M.D. students to elect the five-block leave of absence immediately following completion of USMLE Step 1, and the second track provides for a five-block leave of absence midway through the clinical clerkship sequence.
+The third track allows M.D. students to complete their 52 blocks of continuous enrollment in December, and does not provide any break during the program other than one block of vacation time per year of enrollment.

-Fundamentals of Medical Practice IV, Human Structure Function I, II, III, IV, History of Medicine, Clinical Correlations, Medical Microbiology, Medical Neurosciences, Clinical Skills, Intro to Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly).
+Fundamentals of Medical Practice IV, Human Structure Function I, II, III, IV, History of Medicine, Clinical Correlations, Medical Microbiology, Medical Neurosciences, Clinical Practice of Medicine I and II (CPM), Intro to Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly).

 *Students may take six to seven electives in Year 4.
 They must choose three clinical electives from nine designated categories.
 One of these electives must also be a critical care elective.